ros-industrial/industrial_training/gh_pages/_source/demo3/Setting-up-a-robot.md

 ### Roscore PC setup

+The first 3 steps should already have been completed if you are following this tutorial.
+However, they are kept here for completeness.

 1. **Install ROS KINETIC or INDIGO** (if not already there) as described at http://wiki.ros.org/kinetic/Installation/Ubuntu. (till section 1.7)
    It's also a good idea to install the python catkin tools
    `sudo apt-get install python-catkin-tools`